Diseases cross borders—and so do our efforts to drive positive change within the global healthcare realm.

 Our state-of-the-art teaching methods and community-based strategies will prepare you for the realities facing disadvantaged populations and give you the tools to lift up those in need.
 You’ll integrate perspectives from social, economic, cultural, political, and environmental experts to develop robust strategies that address diverse health issues from the Zika virus and drinking water contamination to endemic challenges such as diabetes and mental health.

 The Henry J. and Erna D. Leir Master’s of Health Science in Community and Global Health was created with generous assistance from the Leir Charitable Foundations.
 It is one of an influential portfolio of programs offered by Clark University’s renowned International Development, Community, and Environment (IDCE) Department.

-We are awarding fellowships for eligible, full-time students pursuing the MHS degree.
-The fellowship awards will provide funding for all tuition-related expenses Fellows accrue while enrolled in the program.
-For full consideration, applicants are encouraged to apply by January 15.
+We are awarding fellowships for eligible full-time students pursuing the MHS degree.
+Awards will provide funding for all tuition-related expenses that fellows accrue while enrolled in the program.
+To receive full consideration, apply by January 15.